 A Commitment to 10 Principles of Responsible Conduct

-Bertelsmann has been a participant in the United Nations (UN) Global Compact since October 2008.
+Bertelsmann has been a signatory of the United Nations (UN) Global Compact since October 2008.
 The initiative was launched in 2000 by Kofi Annan, then Secretary-General of the United Nations.

 Globalization Comes with Obligations

 Bertelsmann and its companies have operations in more than 50 countries.
 The global responsibility implied for the company and its employees – in their dealings with each other, with business partners and with the public – are reflected in Bertelsmann’s participation in the UN Global Compact.

 The Group's Code of Conduct, which came into force at the end of October 2008, familiarizes all employees with the principles of the Global Compact.

 An annual Communication on Progress to the UN Global Compact documents relevant objectives, measures and results of efforts to integrate and implement the ten principles into our company's business practices.

 Principle 03: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining;

 Principle 04: the elimination of all forms of forced and compulsory labor;

 Principle 05: the effective abolition of child labor; and

 Principle 06: the elimination of discrimination in respect of employment and occupation.